xplosionmind/tommi.space/content/jam/public/Signal.md

 ---
 date: 2020-12-08
 updated: 2022-02-12T13:23:14+01:00
-description:
-  Why it is important to switch to Signal, and all of the reasons why it is an ethical choice and not a merely technical one
+description: Why it is important to switch to Signal, and all of the reasons why it is an ethical choice and not a merely technical one
+aliases:
+  - Switch to Signal
-aliases: Switch to Signal, Quit WhatsApp
+  - Quit WhatsApp
 ref: signal
 redirect_from: ['/quit-whatsapp/']
 toc: false